 - The approach of the agencies like police involved in the system may be a more reformative character rather than pure penal.
 The objective may be to reform the delinquents rather than just to punish them.

-- Through the economic sector, development programmes with income generation opportunities, professional training, and vocational education are the areas which can help and prevent youth involvement in delinquent activities.
+- Through the economic sector, development programmes with income generation opportunities, professional training, and vocational education are the areas that can help and prevent youth involvement in delinquent activities.

 - It is widely believed that early phase intervention represents the best approach in preventing juvenile delinquency.
 Prevention requires individual, group and organizational efforts aimed at keeping adolescents away from breaking the laws.
-Involvement of NGOs and local community can also help in preventing juvenile delinquency.
+The involvement of NGOs and the local community can also help in preventing juvenile delinquency.

 - Single parents and parents whose children belong to a broken home should take much care of their children from their initial stage of development because they are more likely to become delinquent.